 Featured image: Elizabeth Murray - Wiggle Manhattan, 1992.
 Lithograph in 15 colors, Edition of 47.
 149.2 x 73.7 cm.
 Courtesy Universal Limited Art Editions, New York

-One of the artists who defined Neo-expressionism in conceptually-saturated American art scene, Julian Schnabel was particularly inspired by Spain and Barcelona, especially after his visit in the 1970s.
+One of the artists who defined Neo-expressionism in the conceptually-saturated American art scene, Julian Schnabel was particularly inspired by Spain and Barcelona, especially after his visit in the 1970s.
 Its rich colors and vivacity inspired the creation of his signature plate paintings, full of textures and iconic imagery.
 In the late 1980s, Julian Schnabel made paintings dedicated to the written word and made linguistic references.
-Part of it is the Fakires piece, where letters become pictorial elements immersed in expressive flows of a richer color palette and brushstrokes, underlined by intense black lining.
+Part of it is the Fakires piece, where letters become pictorial elements immersed in expressive flows of a richer color palette and brushstrokes, underlined by an intense black lining.